 I’m in a similar position myself.
 And it’s frightening but exciting.
 I’m fully aware I could keep my PR consultancy going, i.e. the day job that I started 12 years ago.
 Hire someone to look after my clients.
 Or take on staff.
 But there are several problems with this.
 Firstly, being a small business, people tend to hire me.
 They don’t like it when I introduce someone else.
 Whether it’s staff or another freelancer – they still want me to be around.
-Secondly, I have my reputation to consider, so I’ll always have to be involved at some level.
-Yes, I could find some amazing people (and that has been the case) but let’s be honest – if someone’s good, they’ll probably want to do their own thing or move on eventually.
+Secondly, I have my reputation to consider, so I’ll always be involved at some level.
+Yes, I could find some fantastic people (and that has been the case) but let’s be honest – if someone’s good, they’ll probably want to do their own thing or move on eventually.

-Yes, clients are wonderful – whilst you have them.
+Instead, I’ve had an unrelenting drive to develop my products.
+Yes, clients are wonderful – while you have them.
 I’ve helped many businesses to thrive, improving their communications at every level and, in some cases, transformed fledgeling firms into multi-million turnover success stories.
 But that’s their success, not mine.
 I want to be in their shoes.

-It’s also that urge to be in control of my own destiny.
+It’s also that urge to be in control of my destiny.
 To get a thrill when I realise that whatever happens next, it’s down to me and me alone.

 Does your side project have a viable, profitable future?
 You might wholeheartedly believe in it.
 But will it work long-term?
 Are you genuinely facing a real opportunity here or is hope giving you false ideas?

 If you've been making a decent income without clients for over a year, then fear might be the only thing holding you back.
-Otherwise, keeping clients or a job part-time might be the best way to go.
+Otherwise, keeping clients or a part-time job might be the best way to go.
 Jeffrey Silverstein has some great advice on this.

-I recently went for a pint with Mr Bingo, who deliberately no longer works for clients, and chatted about my own situation.
+I recently went for a pint with Mr Bingo, who deliberately no longer works for clients, and chatted about my situation.
 He quite rightly pointed out, "you're making more money from your venture than your PR business, right?
 You've been doing so for some time.
 What are you afraid of?
 You know hard work – you'll make it happen."

 Don’t ditch your business.
 Change it.
 Be honest about what you now do but say you're still open for business, freelance-wise.
 Just specialise instead.
 Then you can pick and choose anyone who approaches you for client work.
 They might want you to work the same magic for them.

-Save enough money to back you up for three to six months – give your side venture everything you've got and if it's not working, you can go back to freelancing or find a job.
+Save enough money to back you up for three to six months – give your side venture everything you've got, and if it's not working, you can go back to freelancing or find a job.

 Make your life cheap and cheerful.
-I’ve been out and about chatting to people in similar boats and it's interesting to hear that many made drastic lifestyle changes to follow their hearts.
+I’ve been out and about chatting to people in similar boats, and it's interesting to hear that many made drastic lifestyle changes to follow their hearts.
 Leaving London, for example, is a common theme.
 What can you let go of to ease the pressure to earn?
 Meanwhile, Wealthsimple has some excellent tips on saving money.

-We often delude ourselves that we're secure in our current situation but anything might change overnight.
+We often delude ourselves that we're secure in our current situation, but anything might change overnight.
 If the only thing that's holding you back is the fear of your venture suddenly turning sour, imagine what you could achieve with more focus, time and headspace!

 It's so easy to get stuck at our desks, never venturing out to be social.
-Side projects can definitely make us hermits as we strive to succeed.
+Side projects can make us hermits as we strive to succeed.
 But meeting others in a similar boat can be incredibly enriching.

 I did so myself this week, meeting Algy Batten of The Art of Ping Pong and former Five Foot Six fame.
-It was wonderful to share our experiences of running agencies and building side projects.
-It gave me courage and confidence in my own plans.
+It was good to share our experiences of running agencies and building side projects.
+It gave me courage and confidence in my plans.
 And hopefully, I returned the favour.
 Get out there and seek advice.
 Don't think you're alone – you'll be surprised just how many people are willing to help.

-If you're going through lots of change, and some of that involves letting go of a business that you've invested a lot of blood, sweat and tears into, it's only natural that you'll be feeling vulnerable.
-Perhaps lacking in confidence.
+If you're going through lots of change, and some of that involves letting go of a business that you've invested a lot of blood, sweat and tears into, it's only natural that you'll be feeling vulnerable — perhaps lacking in confidence.
 You're human, not a machine.

 Remember how far you've come.
 Give yourself that pat on the back you deserve.
 Celebrate the little wins along the way.
 Because building any business is hard.
-And this side project will naturally come with its own challenges.
+And this side project will naturally come with its challenges.